Wilson Bluff

 Find Nearby Peaks

 Wilson Bluff is the first peak you encounter as you proceed southwest on Wilson Creek Road.
 Its eastern and southern walls are composed of dark volcanic rock that forms impressive walls and towers.
 Its northern and western slopes are less steep and are open and grass-covered.
 There are many potential lines to the top, but the Northwest Ridge route is the most straightforward.
-Even though Wilson Bluff isn’t a ranked peak, it’s an enjoyable climb and is highly recommended.
+Even though Wilson Bluff is not a ranked peak, it is an enjoyable climb.
+I highly recommend it.
 USGS Soldier Cap

 Access